Columbia Pike from the Arlington/Fairfax County line to Four Mile Run (aka, Segments H&I, the west end)

-What to expect during this work:
+What to expect during this project

-- Around the work zone on Columbia Pike, at least one lane in each direction will remain open at all times.
+- Around the work zone on Columbia Pike, at least one lane in each direction will remain open at all times

 About the Project